-(p) Principles of consolidation -the consolidated financial statements as of and for the years ended December 31, 2007 and 2006 include the accounts of Pure Air Technologies, Inc.(incorporated August 7, 2006) and Hydrogen Safe Technologies, Inc. (incorporated September 20, 2007).
-Significant inter-company balances and transactions have been eliminated in consolidation.
+- (o) Basis of Accounting The Company's policy is to prepare its financial statements on the accrual basis of accounting in accordance with accounting principles generally accepted in the United States of America. - (p) Principles of consolidation -the consolidated financial statements as of and for the years ended December 31, 2008 and 2007 include the accounts of Pure Air Technologies, Inc.(incorporated August 7, 2006), Hydrogen Safe Technologies, Inc. (incorporated September 20, 2007), Advanced Alternative Energy, Inc. and H-Hybrid Technologies, Inc. Significant inter-company balances and transactions have been eliminated in consolidation.